-4.26.
+4.27.
 Assets held for community or regeneration purposes will tend to be land and property held by the Council for wider community benefit beyond services delivered directly by the Council, but where the main purpose is not to make a return.

-5. Capital Programme (2021/22 - 2023/24)
+5. Capital Programme (2022/23 - 2024/25)

 - 5.1.
 The Capital Programme details the Council's capital expenditure which facilitates the delivery of corporate priorities by: - Providing investment to improve access to decent housing to meet local needs and help combat homelessness, as well as maintaining existing council dwellings - Supporting delivery of sustainable, local social care services through investment to enable independent and supported living in the local community for both children and adults - Working in partnership with Reading Transport, Network Rail, the Local Enterprise Partnership (LEP) and others in seeking funding and delivering an improved transport network, whilst being mindful of environmental factors - Building schools to meet the future needs of the population and ensuring access to education - Providing investment to deliver low carbon living, reduce pollution and increase recycling - Providing investment in community and leisure provision to meet Reading's needs - Facilitating transformation schemes, ensuring that the Council is fit for the future - 5.2.
 The Council has an ambitious Capital Programme, but limited capital resources.
-Therefore, to help in determining how they are utilised, capital bids are assessed against a prioritisation matrix (Appendix B).
+Therefore, to help in determining how they are utilised, capital bids are assessed against a prioritisation matrix (Appendix A).
 This process helps to highlight risks and opportunities on a case by case basis and is used to rank projects against a set of agreed criteria. - 5.3.
-The General Fund and HRA Capital Programmes, attached as Appendix E & F respectively, set out the Council's plan of capital expenditure for future years, including details on the funding of the schemes.
-The Capital Programme 2021/22 2023/24 is a separate item for Member approval on this agenda.
-It commits £300m to improve the infrastructure, asset base and effectiveness of service provision for the residents of Reading.
-The Programme has a borrowing requirement of £157m after external contributions such as grants, section 106 contributions and Community Infrastructure Levy funding have been applied.
+The General Fund and HRA Capital Programmes set out the Council's plan of capital expenditure for future years, including details on the funding of the schemes.
+The Capital Programme 2022/23 2024/25 is set out as part of the MTFS for Member approval.
+It identifies £312m to improve the infrastructure, asset base and effectiveness of service provision for the residents of Reading.
+The Programme has a borrowing requirement of £160m after external contributions such as grants, section 106 contributions and Community Infrastructure Levy funding have been applied.